Knzmck/portfolio-project/README.md

 ## About

-The goal of this project is to create an interactive portfolio to showcase my work (Mackenzie Schutz) in web development.
+The goal of this project is to create an interactive portfolio to showcase my work in web development.

  ## Assets